ericrommel/python_test_automation_book/topics/05_module_packages_and_testing_frameworks/packages.md

     # test_ui.py (module implements some UI test)
 ```

 Here, there is a directory named `test_automation_framework` that contains two packages, `src` and `tests`.
 Each package contains a module.
-You can refer to the two modules with dot notation:
+Users of the package can import individual modules from the package with dot notation:

 ### Example: